-Classification for Ajuga Plants:
+Classification for Bugleweed Plants

-Characteristics, Cultivars, Care:
+Characteristics, Cultivars, Care

-Bugleweed is a fast-growing ground cover that usually creeps within just a few inches of the ground (the species name, reptans, means "creeping"), although when in flower (if you count the flower spike), it may reach a height of 6 inches or more.
+Bugleweed is a fast-growing ground cover that usually creeps within just a few inches of the ground (the species name, reptans, means "creeping"), although, when in flower (if you count the flower spike), it commonly reaches a height of 6 inches or more.
+An exception is offered by Catlin's Giant, which becomes 12 inches tall in bloom; its shiny, bronze-purple leave are also bigger than average (6 inches long).

 Ajuga plants bloom from spring to mid-summer.
-Flower color is typically blue to purple, but A. reptans Pink Elf is a cultivar that has deep pink blooms.
-There is more variety from which to choose when it comes to the appearance of the leaves, rather than the flowers.
+Flower color is typically blue to purple, but A. reptans Pink Elf is a cultivar that has deep-pink blooms.
+There's more variety from which to choose when it comes to the appearance of the leaves, rather than the flowers.
 Some examples are:

 - A. reptans Atropurpureum: bronze-purple foliage

 - A. reptans Chocolate Chip: darker leaves than the species plant, including a hint of chocolate-brown

 - A. reptans Burgundy Glow: variegated foliage that's tricolored (white, pink, and green)